DBO-DKFZ/wsi_preprocessing/README.md

 Supported annotation types are .xml (Camelyon17) or .geojson (QuPath) Right now only binary annotation types are supported (tumor - non-tumor)

+Main file is "tile_generator.py" - Execute this file to start the process

 | Dictionary Entry | Explanation |
 | ----------- | ----------- |
 | tissue_coverage | Threshold [0,1] for how much tissue coverage is necessary, default is 0.75|